Ever noticed that the hardest leadership challenges are not the ones that are easy to explain?

 In everyday leadership, we explain situations through words.

-But words tend to simplify, justify or organise reality – or at least a version of reality that is often driven by assumption.
+But words tend to simplify, justify or organise reality into logical and socially acceptable narratives – or at least a version of reality that is often driven by assumption.
 Images work differently.

-Gestalt approaches focus less on analysing why something happens, and more on noticing what is happening now - in behaviour, perception and interaction.
+The Gestalt method approaches focus less on analysing why something happens, and more on noticing what is happening now - in behaviour, perception and interaction.
 Real change, in this view, comes from increased awareness in the present moment rather than from intellectual explanation alone.
-This is where visual expression becomes powerful.

 In this case, visual creation becomes a practical way to explore: